Looking for cd players?Start shopping

-Q: Should I buy a single-disc player, a carousel changer, or a mega changer?
+Q: Should I buy a single-disc player or a changer?

 A: If you're the type of person who rarely listens to more than a single CD or a few songs at time, a single-CD player may be all you need.
 But we've found that most people opt for changers.
 They provide hours of uninterrupted music, and make it easy to program music for parties, or to record custom "greatest hits" mixes with songs from several CDs.

 If you like to keep a mix of music ready to go, consider a 5-disc carousel changer.
 Most models let you change four discs while the fifth continues playing.
 Your tunes will just keep flowing without interruption.
 And a carousel's rotating platter makes it easy for you to read each CD's label when the player's drawer is open.

 Q: What does a digital output do for me?

 A: CD players have built-in digital-to-analog converters (DACs) so they can deliver a regular analog audio signal to the input of your receiver.
 If your CD player has a digital output, and your receiver is equipped with a compatible digital input, you can bypass your CD player's DAC and send the digital signal directly to your receiver.
 Depending on the quality of your receiver's DACs, this may result in better sound for all of your CDs.

 The two most common types of digital outputs are coaxial and optical.
 Although coaxial connections usually have standard RCA-type connectors, the cable itself is specially designed to handle the much wider frequency bandwidth of digital signals.
 With optical connections, the signal is transmitted as pulses of light through a cable housing glass or plastic fibers.
 Optical transmission offers extremely wide bandwidth, ultra-low signal loss, and immunity to RF (radio frequency) interference.